fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

-You can then follow the instructions here: [Pytorch](https://pytorch.org/) to download the latest version of Pytorch using either Conda or Pip.
-If you haven’t used Pytorch before, please use the CPU version.
-The CPU version of Pytorch is the least likely to cause any bugs or complications.
+You can then follow the instructions here: [Pytorch](https://pytorch.org/) to download the latest version of PyTorch using either Conda or Pip.
+If you haven’t used PyTorch before, please use the CPU version.
+The CPU version of PyTorch is the least likely to cause any bugs or complications.

 ------